toefel18/go-patan/README.md

 }
 ```

 The default statistics instance, which is always and directly available when using patan (see code example, `statistics`
 is the default available instance) uses a lock-based implementation.
 For more info on implementations, read on.

 ## API implementations
 There are two implementations, one based on channels and another based on locks.
 Micro benchmarks
 were in favor of the lock-based implementation and it also shows direct consistency whereas the
 channel-based implementation is eventual consistent.

 #### Lock-based  implementation
 The implementation is direct consistent.

-#### Channel-based  implementation
+#### Channel-based  implementation (DEPRECATED)
 This implementation is eventual consitent and the invocation order does not necessarily reflect the
 processing order!
 Users should not depend on that.
 Consider the example code above when it would
 use a channel-based implementation: